 Prior to any ground disturbing activity, delineate all construction site clearing limits with high visibility markings and do not disturb areas outside the clearing limits.
 Prior to beginning construction activities, delineate and protect riparian areas including trees, root zones and vegetation to be preserved and delineate and protect vegetated buffer zones according to 00280.41(e).
 Protect post-construction stormwater facilities, unless used during construction as sediment trap, in which case, repair according to 00280.46(h).

-Add the following subsection
+Add the following subsection:

 00280.41(e) Buffers - Retain and preserve buffer zones of natural, undisturbed vegetation, 50 feet in width between Work and Waters of the State and sensitive areas including water bodies, wetlands, springs and seeps.
 Where 50 foot buffers are not attainable, provide erosion, runoff and sediment control BMPs as shown or directed.